lsteinmann/milQuant-dist/README.md

       stopApp()
     })
 ```
-in your app, or R/shiny might not stop correctly and block resources untill you force it to quit.
+in the server function of your app, or R/shiny might not stop correctly and block resources untill you force it to quit.
 For your own custom icon, replace `quant-icon.ico`.

 ## License